NBC Washington: Gabriel Byrne on “Imagine Ireland”

-Gabriel Byrne launches Imagine Ireland in Washington DC [the Embassy of Ireland website no longer exists]
+Gabriel Byrne launches Imagine Ireland in Washington DC [This article is no longer available at The Embassy of Ireland, USA in Washington DC website]:

 Ambassador Collins, together with Gabriel Byrne, Ireland’s cultural Ambassador, and Eugene Downes, Chief Executive of Culture Ireland, launched Imagine Ireland, a year-long showcase of Irish arts in the US, at Ambassador Collins’ residence on Monday, 10 January.

 This celebration of Irish arts – an initiative of Culture Ireland – will see more than 1,000 artists and producers from Ireland create over 400 individual events across the US in 2011, in all art forms including theatre, music, literature, visual arts, dance and film.